This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-- Caregivers will ask you to urinate before the procedure.
+- Healthcare providers will ask you to urinate before the procedure.
 They will ask you to lie on a table and place your legs in stirrups.
-Your caregiver will insert a speculum into your vagina to widen and hold open your vagina so he can see your cervix.
+Your healthcare provider will insert a speculum into your vagina to widen and hold open your vagina so he can see your cervix.
 He will also place a scope at the opening of your vagina to help find abnormal tissue.
 He will also swab the tissue with acetic acid (vinegar) or iodine dye to help him see the abnormal tissue better.

 After your procedure:

 - You may need to walk around the same day of the procedure, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
-Then press the call light button to let caregivers know you need help.
+Then press the call light button to let healthcare providers know you need help.

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.